sbovo/ProjectBubbles/README.md

 # First features

-- Multipages applications that allows users to enter their activity/feeling for each day
+- Multipages applications that allows users to enter their activity/feeling for the upcoming 10 days
+- UWP and Android app availables

+# Log
+2018-11-23  Feature Multi-tabs/pages for the 10 upcoming days
+2018-11-23  Feature AppCenter Analytics and Crashes for the UWP and Android app

 # Automated Builds